-If there’s anything you would change about the local music industry?
+Is there anything you would change about the local music industry?
 What would it be?

 If there is one thing I could change it would be the general mentality that local English music is not worth the time or the price tag.
-Unless we make it big internationally, we’re often considered second grade artists.
+Unless we make it big internationally, we’re often considered second-grade artists.
 It’s a shame because we have a lot of amazing acts from Malaysia.

-We learnt that you’re a writer as well as musician – does that help you to write your own music?
+We learnt that you’re a writer as well as a musician – does that help you to write your own music?
 What other bonus talents help to spark your creativity?

 Being a writer has definitely helped me when it comes to writing lyrics.
 I find it quite easy to express my thoughts and emotions.
 Because I’m so used to the editing process I don’t get super attached to my ideas, which is a good thing when it comes to reworking songs and collaborating with other people.

 How’s it like eking a living out of music alone thus far?
 Is it a definite possibility?

 I think that doing music full time is possible, but you have to be open to diversifying.
 That could mean a lot of things like teaching, organising events, writing or producing for other people, etc.

 Any tips to share with aspiring up and coming musicians?

 Just keep going.
 When the going gets tough, you just have to remind yourself why you started this in the first place.